stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-0.9/apache_20/README.md

 =================

-If you are using dynamic libraries to deploy services with `mod_gsoap`, then those should be closed propertly to avoid memory leaks.
-To do so add:
+If you are using dynamic libraries to deploy services with `mod_gsoap`, then those should be closed properly to avoid memory leaks.
+To do so add the following line:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     dlclose(pConfig->m_pLibraries->m_pSOAPLibrary->m_hLibrary);